shirok/scheme-ulid/README.md

 (gen-ulid)  ;⇒ #<ulid>
 ```

+Calling the generator procedure created with `make-ulid-generator`
-Creates an ULID object.
+returns a new ULID object.
 You can retrieve its timestamp and randomness
 fields by `ulid-timestamp` and `ulid-randomness`, both in exact
 nonnegative integers, respectively.

+Note: According to ULID spec, if more than one ULID is generated within
+the same millisecond timestamp, the subsequent ULIDs gets randomness
+field incremented from the previous one.
+There's a extremely small chance
+that the randomness field overflows, in such case ULID spec says the generation
+fails.
+Our implementation wait for the next millisecond timestamp instead.
+Theoretically this will be an issue if the caller wants to generate
+close to 2^80 ULIDs per milliseconds constantly; in reality it's very unlikely.

 The ULID generator can take an optional timestamp argument; it is useful
 when importing existing data keeping timestamp part.